nms-scribe/cosmopoeia/idea.md

 ## Post-release tasks and feature requests.

+[ ] For the configuration files (namers, culture_sets, etc.) I could automatically "search" for these files on a simple path.
+The paths would depend on the running os, but on linux, I can assume `usr/local/share/<entity>/`, then `$XDG_CONFIG_HOME/appname/<entity>/` or `$HOME/.config/appname/<entity>/`. and finally the same directory as the project, with the entity directory name and without. (`/<entity>/` means 'namers', 'culture_sets', etc.)
+[ ] The auto-generated docs need a lot of love.
+I'm wondering if the only way I can do this is to write them myself.
+    [ ] Commands show every freaking possibility in a long list, instead of breaking into sections on the variou subcommands.
+This ends up repeating each of the terrain commands at least four different ways.
+    [ ] The JSON schemas are nice, but they're not straightforward for human readability.
+    [ ] It would be nice to generate the documentation with an external tool, so the crate isn't hanging on to the doc generation code.
+The issue with that right now is that it would require making a lot of the code `pub` instead of `pub(crate)`.
+I suppose I could add a 'docs' feature and do conditional compilation and only compile with that feature when I generate them.
+Perhaps there's a way rust-script can load in the files as if they were part of it's crate?
+(That's a heavy load, however).
+        [ ] How about looking for a tool that can parse rust files and return an AST, maybe the stuff from various proc-macro tools? rust-analyzer?a If such a tool would give access to doc tags, serde tags and clap tags, then I could generate my own documentation (and even get rid of some of the 'documented' code for field types and such) by scanning through that.
 [ ] Add a branching option to the water flow operation:
     [ ] Allow Branches --- current system
     [ ] Avoid Branches -- when the elevation is the same, pick only one in a reproducible manner